cactuslab/capacitor-secure-credentials-plugin/README.md

 getCredentials(options: { service: string; }) => any
 ```

+Get all credentials stored in a service.
+A user may be challenged with an ID check every time this is called.

 | Param         | Type                              |
 | ------------- | --------------------------------- |
 | **`options`** | <code>{ service: string; }</code> |